 If you leave your cruise control on when you are not using cruise, you might hit a button and go into cruise when you do not want to.
 You could be startled and even lose control.
 Keep the cruise control switch off until you want to use cruise control.

-- 1. Press the cruise control On/Off button.
+- 1. Press the cruise control on/off button.

-- Get up to the desired speed.
+- 2. Get up to the speed desired.

-- Press the SET- button located on the steering wheel and release it
+- Press and release the SET- button located on the steering wheel.

 - 4. Take your foot off the accelerator.

 Resuming a Set Speed